stsoft-solutions/benchmarks/chunk/README.md

 # Chunk enumeration
-Split a IEnumerable<T> into chunks of IEnumerable<T> with a specified size.
+Split an IEnumerable<T> into chunks of IEnumerable<T> with a specified size.

 Chunk size = 50;